 Kittens need to grow and need a higher content of nutrients; adult cats have already developed and need fewer fats depending on their activity level.

 Cats are growing until they are one year old.
 However, some breeds of cats require longer to reach maturity.
 An example of this can be the Main Coon.

 Therefore, what to expect in kitten food:

-Taurine is found naturally in meat, fish, dairy products, and human milk, and it’s also available as a dietary supplement.
+Taurine, an amino acid essential in several of the body’s metabolic processes, has antioxidant properties.
+It is found naturally in meat, fish, dairy products, and human milk, and it’s also available as a dietary supplement.